Teaching Children about Donating to Charity (Tzedakah)

 - Who have you helped?
 If you could help somebody new, who would it be and what would you do to help?

 - Ask your child which toys and books he or she enjoys.
 Pick one or two and buy new ones for kids in need.
 If he or she wants to give items from home, be sure they are in nearly new condition.

-- Read the book Noah’s Swim-a-thon with the child in your life.
-In the accompanying book review, you will find links to make a tzedakah box in which you can collect money from family members each week.
+- Read the book Noah’s Swim-a-thon with the child in your life, and make a tzedakah box in which you can collect money from family members each week.
 Decide together as a family where the cash will go.

 - Bring your young child with you when you buy and deliver food to a local pantry or collection drive.
 Many food banks list the foods that their clients need so resist the urge to empty your pantries.